Skip to main content

 Using the Toolbar

-You can also move issues using the toolbar.
-Simply select the issue by clicking anywhere in the issue's row (except on a link, which will take you to the Issue Details page) or using up/down on your keyboard.
+You can also move work items using the toolbar.
+Simply select the work item by clicking anywhere in the work item's row (except on a link, which will take you to the work item Details page) or using up/down on your keyboard.
 The selected row will be highlighted.
-Now you can use the toolbar to move issues up, down, left or right.
+Now you can use the toolbar to move work items up, down, left or right.

 Cut/Copy and Paste